-The game had gone professional shortly before the turn of the century, and Wales was getting left behind.
-A small playing base was being spread too thinly between the ten top flight clubs, and with both the clubs and the national team struggling to make an impact something radical was needed - and regional rugby certainly was radical.
+The game had gone professional shortly before the turn of the century and Wales was getting left behind.
+A small playing base was being spread too thinly between the ten top flight clubs with clubs.
+The national team were struggling to make an impact so a change was radically needed - and regional rugby certainly was radical.
 For the 2003/04 season, a new regional entity was created, merging two former giants of the Welsh domestic game, Neath RFC and Swansea RFC.
-Sworn rivals of old, separated by just nine miles but worlds apart.
+Sworn rivals of old, separated by just nine miles, but worlds apart.

 Immediate Success - On and Off the field...

 In the eight years since the inception of Neath-Swansea Ospreys, as the new team was originally called, the region has grown both geographically and metaphorically and now leads the way in the Welsh game.